evinism/buttery/readme.md

 ### Warning: Buttery is still in pre-alpha and is not (yet) suitable for production use.
 It CAN be used for side projects and game jams if you're feeling a hint brave.

 Buttery aims to be a minimalistic cross-language DSL for defining RPCs and channels.

-It's essentially a proto / grpc replacement for modern webstacks, with low barrier to entry and easy integration into existing products.
-Buttery is specialized for use over http(s) and websockets, but should technically be transport-layer agnostic.
+Depending on your background, you might find one of these explanations of buttery to be compelling:
+* A super-lightweight replacement for swagger codegen, with full duplex
+* A lightweight replacement for GRPC / protos, but over http(s) and with full duplex
+* [Twirp](https://github.com/twitchtv/twirp), but instead using a json encoding, full duplex.
+* JSON-RPC-like specification, once again, with full duplex.

 ### Scope of Buttery